dyhes/zulip/templates/zerver/help/restrict-visibility-of-email-addresses.md

 ## Caveats

-There are a few places in the app where Zulip shows fake email addresses (like `Ada Starr <user1234@example.zulipchat.com>`) rather than just `Ada Starr`.
+There are a few places in the app where Aloha shows fake email addresses (like `Ada Starr <user1234@example.zulipchat.com>`) rather than just `Ada Starr`.
 This might cause some confusion for users.
 The fake email addresses do not work, and email sent to those addresses will bounce.